 Continually challenging convention allowed Harold & Kumar to separate itself from its fellow stoner comedy peers but its lasting legacy exists not because of its casting rather due to its careful balance between transgressiveness and familiarity.
 Presenting these characters without minimizing their marginalization in society, Harold and Kumar themselves do not perpetuate the racial stereotypes frequently seen in pop culture but they are projected onto them by the film’s antagonists.
 Shining a much-needed spotlight on the racism (both obvious and subtle) that exists in America, the film does derive humor from racial stereotypes but it equally finds humor in subverting expectations.

 Harold is a meek mild-mannered Korean-American financial analyst but that nature as the stereotypical nerdy pushover is countered with his uncharacteristic recreational drug use and his avoidance of the uptight Asian college group that desperately seeks his approval.
 Kumar is the intelligent son of a doctor saddled with the expectation of continuing the family legacy.
 Perfect MCAT scores and strong references aside, he is far more interested in the stoner lifestyle than that of a medical professional.
 Harold & Kumar thrives in this space constantly playing into and out of preset notions of identity.
 A far more encompassing take that acknowledges the complexity of identity as it exists in reality.
-Representing identity as a fluid place on a broad spectrum instead of the small boxes Hollywood tries to cram every one of specific characteristics into.
+The film represents identity as a fluid place on a broad spectrum instead of the small boxes Hollywood tries to cram every one of specific characteristics into.

 The backdrop of the weed-fuelled adventure to White Castle removes the necessity for iron clad logic while simultaneously elevating the suspension of belief when wild seemingly impossible hijinks occur.
-This along with the continuous deconstruction of assumptions allows Harold & Kumar to surprise.
+This along with the continuous deconstruction of assumptions allows Harold & Kumar to consistently surprise.
 You expect the two seductive coeds to be one thing only for that image to be shattered when they engage in a rousing game of “Battle Shits”.
 You expect the boil infested hillbilly (aptly named Freakshow) to be a murderer with an equally unappealing wife but that too is rejected when his wife is revealed to be the gorgeous Malin Akerman.

 Most famously the surprise appearance of Neil Patrick Harris (playing himself) as a womanizing drug/sex addict counters any image of the actor from his Doogie Howser days or his personal life (a full year before he would revitalize his career playing a similar character on How I Met Your Mother).
 Citing the baggage associated with being a child star with a more or less clean-cut image, he gravitated to the role because it allowed him to defy his usual typecasting and more importantly allowed him to play up the persona without being the object of the joke.
 Much in the same way Harold & Kumar tactfully handles the issue of race with respect for culture and identity, it is the same respect while pushing boundaries that has allowed the film to resonate and remain in the popular zeitgeist.